ddrodionova/ds_bach_thesis/README.md

 This repository contains code for my Bachelor Thesis at NRU HSE.

-The goal of this thesis is to explore different dialogue features to determine what is characterized as good interaction between the bot and the user
+The goal of this thesis is to explore different dialogue features to determine what is characterized as good interaction between the bot and the user.
+Thus, three analytical tasks were in order:

 1. Calculate or extract dialogue features that can potentially provide information about dialogue rating.
 2. Explore the possible correlation between dialogue features and users’ ratings using correlation analysis.